dsdayat/HR-Employee-Attrition/README.md

 # Objectivies Project

 - To Predict The Attrition of Valuable Employees
-- To know the categories ofEmployee who in charge on Attrition
+- To know the categories of Employee who in charge on Attrition
-- To Know what is the problem which give attrition
 - To create recomendations for the next move to prevent high Attrition

 # The Data